mjtorn/dotzsh/README.md

     EDITOR='/home/mjt/.local/bin/nvim'
     zstyle '*' hosts $(grep -v -e \^\# -e \^\  /etc/hosts) example.com example.org

+Mad Max^Hn pager:

+    export MANPAGER='nvim --appimage-extract-and-run +Man!'

+Do note that this will mess up if NeoVim is set to look for sessions and finds one in the path where you want to call `man`!
+Maybe that should be looked into.

 Save a bookmark for your favorite source trees and activate Python virtualenvs automatically:

     # setup